 Dr Khoo holds a Bachelor of Medicine and Bachelor of Surgery from the National University of Singapore.

-LOH YU JUN Independent Director (Non-Executive)
+TONG MIIN Independent Director (Non-Executive)

-Mr Loh Yu Jun is an Independent Director of the Company.
-He was first appointed to the Board on 28 August 2023.
-Mr Loh also serves as chairman of the Nominating Committee, and a member of the Audit Committee and the Remuneration Committee.
+Ms Tong Miin is an Independent Director of the Company.
+She was appointed and elected to the Board on 29 April 2024.
+Ms Tong also serves as chairwoman of the Remuneration Committee, and a member of the Audit Committee and the Nominating Committee.